dennislee928/dennis-s-note-vault/ietls sprint/Error log v4.md

 - “peaked to 97% eventually”
     After that, the number peaked at 97% eventually and remained unchanged.
 - “peaked eventually to …”
-    After that, the number peaked  at 97% at last
+    Eventually, the number peaked  at 97%.

 ---